-Why do people invest in community shares?
+Why people invest

 Community share issues can attract tax breaks, earn interest and be repaid, and with shares comes ownership in the enterprise which together can form a powerful mix.
 As a result, people tend to think bigger and the sums they invest are usually higher than simple donations, coming from savings, not day-to-day spending.